Siyaaan/TheVaultOfCuriosity/Don't Starve's objective as a guide.md

-Don't Starve's main objective is to survive as long as possible.
-However, the steps towards it is not clear as much and is only revealed through deaths. it is through trial and error in which you begin how to understand the game.
+Don't starve's objective is survival, but the path to it is unclear.
+It doesn't tell you what to do exactyly.